atdyck/ACKS-HFH/Chapter02.md

 | 15-16 | Warmage | Battle Magic, Military Strategy, Siege Engineering | Sturdy codex with **sharpness** and **shatter blade**, theurgical implements 1st-level, theurgical talisman of transmogrification, iron-shod staff, ornate seax \[dagger], red armiger’s tunic and pants, leather belt, leather gloves, high boots, backpack, quill and ink, 2 weeks’ iron rations, 100gp
 | 17-18 | Court Magist | Prestidigitation, Diplomacy, Language | Bronze-framed codex with **detect evil** and **detect magic**, theurgical implements 1st-level, theurgical talisman of detection, quarterstaff tipped with glass gemstone (45gp value), 5 darts, silk mage’s cassock, extravagant hat, leather belt, leather gloves, high boots, backpack, quill and ink, medium riding horse, riding saddle and tack, saddlebags, 1 week’s iron rations, 22gp

+Loremaster Notes: Most characters of this class have above average Intelligence, and the templates above reflect that.
+Each template assumes that the character has an INT ability score of between 13 and 15, qualifying him for one bonus proficiency and one bonus spell.
+The bonus proficiency and bonus spell that each template begins with are noted last.
+For characters with INT of less than 13 or greater than 15, see the Intelligence Scores of Arcane Spellcasters section earlier in this Chapter.
+Also remember that INT of 13 or higher grants bonus languages.
+\*The Elementalist can be changed to other elements by substituting the following spells and talisman for kindle flame and talisman of elemental fire: ice floe (water), sling stone (earth), thunderclap (air).